The Young Bucks: World Tag Team Championship reign (2008–2010)

-At the following show, All Star Weekend 7 – Night Two on August 31, 2008, Matt and Nick defeated The Age of the Fall (Jimmy Jacobs and Tyler Black) to become the new PWG World Tag Team Champions.
+At the following show, All Star Weekend 7 – Night Two on August 31, 2008, Matt and Nick defeated Age of the Fall (Jimmy Jacobs and Tyler Black) to become the new PWG World Tag Team Champions.
 One of The Young Bucks' biggest accomplishments in PWG came at the annual DDT4 tag team tournament on May 22, 2009, in Reseda, California, when they defended the titles three times in one night.
 They defeated Dustin and Brandon Cutler in the first round, Kenny Omega and Chuck Taylor in the second round and the Hybrid Dolphins (Bryan Danielson and Roderick Strong) in the final round to win the tournament.
 At that same event their younger brother Malachi made his PWG debut, losing to Phoenix Star.
 Around that time, after the Young Bucks started touring the World, the PWG crowds started turning on them.
 On July 31, 2009, at Threemendous II, PWG's sixth anniversary show, the Young Bucks suffered their first loss in the company in sixteen months, losing a non-title match to the re-united 2 Skinny Black Guys (Human Tornado and El Generico).
 Despite their win and the Young Bucks' wishes, Tornado and Generico never received their rematch for the titles as the following month they lost the number one contendership to The Men of Low Moral Fiber (Kenny Omega and Chuck Taylor), whom the Young Bucks defeated for the titles on October 4 in a rematch of their DDT4 semifinal match.